7 of the best graphic design short courses to study online

 Like writing and social media, graphic design is one of those creative jobs you can get into without a degree—especially if you go into business on your own as a freelancer.
 Look at self-taught graphic designer Elliot Ulm, who has built an Instagram following around his loud designs.
 He proves it’s possible to make it in the industry without a degree if you’re talented, and you have a solid portfolio of work to share with clients.

 That said, if you want to work in the corporate world, for a publisher, or in a creative agency, then you may require a degree to get your foot in the door.
-You can use the above short courses as a starting point because they all feed into qualifications.
+You can use the above short courses as a starting point because most feed into qualifications.
 Or you can enrol directly in an online graphic design degree through Open Universities Australia.

 Check out what’s available on our website or get in touch with us if you’d like advice about your study options.
 We can offer guidance around the different courses and universities, so you can start your creative career the way you want to.
 We can even help you get into your uni course without entry requirements

+Ready to bring your artistic talents to life?
 Browse online graphic design courses offered by leading universities now.